Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Use of LIA as a standard for pain reduction

-• Personal care and individual advice for each patient
+• Personal care and individual advice for every patient

 • Central location in the Rhine-Main area – easily accessible from Mainz, Wiesbaden, Frankfurt and Darmstadt